Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/production/DigestedPasswords.md

 4. Restart Tomcat and verify digested passwords have been successfully enabled by logging into the Tomcat manager application using your password in clear text: [http://localhost:8080/manager/html/](http://localhost:8080/manager/html/){:target="_blank"}

     {% include note.html content="
-    Note: Since we are using BASIC authentication, you will need to clear any authenticated sessions in your browser to test whether digested passwords have been enabled.
+    Since we are using BASIC authentication, you will need to clear any authenticated sessions in your browser to test whether digested passwords have been enabled.
     " %}

 ## Troubleshooting